When might you have a tummy tuck?

 - medication, dressings and support garments

-Your surgeon and anesthetist must provide you with information in writing about the cost of abdominoplasty.
+Your surgeon and anaesthetist must provide you with information in writing about the cost of their services before the procedure.
 This should include:

 - the total cost

-- details of deposits and required payment dates
+- details of deposits needed, information on refund of deposits, and required payment dates

 - payments for follow-up care.